 • Usage: Used in some but not all baking

-• Health Concerns: Over consuming is linked to neurological symptoms like headaches, fatigue, balance issues, speech difficulties, and memory loss
+• Health Concerns: Overconsumption links to neurological symptoms such as headaches, fatigue, balance issues, speech difficulties, and memory loss.

 • Regulation: Banned in Europe.